openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: Such an authentication request might result in a large QR code, especially when including a `claims` parameter and extensive registration data.
 A RP MAY consider to use a `request_uri` in such a case.

-# Self-Issued OpenID Provider Response {#siop-authentication-response}
+# Self-Issued OpenID Provider Authentication Response {#siop-authentication-response}

 A Self-Issued OpenID Provider Response is an OpenID Connect Authentication Response made in the same manner as in the Implicit Flow, as defined in Section 3.1.2.5 of [@!OpenID], with the exception of the differences specified in this section.

 A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party Registration metadata values received from the Relying Party in the `registration` parameter.
-If one or more of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to (#rp-reg-error).
+If one or more of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).

 In a same-device flow, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.